cm-core-team/wol-api/README.md

 -   Maybe show the footnotes of the verses and cross-references.
 -   Check the discussions for more!

-## API Documentation

-Documentation is in the process.

 ## Deployment

 Since our recent migration to Java this app is not currently deployed anywhere.